nickfargo/state/README.md

 ### Step 0 — The `state` function

-The **State** module is exported as a function called `state`, which can be used in one of two ways:
+The **State** module is exported as a function called `state`, which can be used in either of two ways:

 ```javascript
 state( [attributes], expression )